 - build partnerships, including educational alliances

 - strengthen industry partnerships to provide workforce development services and programs in support of economic development

 - develop and adapt instructional programs in response to changing educational needs

 Governance and Funding

-DACC is a community college campus of New Mexico State University.
-As such, it is governed jointly by DACC Advisory Board and the Board of Regents of the university, through an operating agreement between the university and the three school districts in Doña Ana County.
+DACC is a community college of New Mexico State University.
+As such, it is governed by the Board of Regents of the university.
+Through an operating agreement between the university and the three school districts in Doña Ana County DACC is served by an Advisory Board.
 Operating expenses for the community college are paid from state-appropriated funds, a property tax within the three school districts in the county, federal career-technical education funds, special grants, and tuition paid by students, the majority of which is subsidized by financial aid.

 Doña Ana Community College has three locations in Las Cruces, as well as centers located throughout the county.
 For more information about the individual sites, see the section titled “Additional Locations”.